constroy/tanX/README.md

 # tanX
-A 2D tank game written in c++14 using SDL
+A multiplayer online tank game written using SDL and UDP

 ## Library
 + SDL 1.2